bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 Using shadcn/ui with Bun

-shadcn/ui is an extremely popular component library tool for building web applications.
+shadcn/ui is a component library tool for building web applications.

 bun create <component> scans for any shadcn/ui components imported from @/components/ui.